tdzienniak/entropy/README.md

 ##Installation##

-To start using Entropy just put the reference to `entropy.min.js` file in the script tag or add it to you assets loader.
+To start using Entropy just put reference to `entropy.min.js` file in the script tag or add it to you assets loader.
+If you want to use provided plugins, put reference to `entropy-plugins.min.js` __after__ main framework script.

 ##Getting started##